GovTechSG/sgds-web-component/README.md

 # sgds-web-component

-Project is still in development works.
-See https://master.d1yxrtldqtp3a0.amplifyapp.com/ for the progress of the components
+Project is in release candidate phase.
+See https://v1-0-0-rc.d1yxrtldqtp3a0.amplifyapp.com/?path=/story/getting-started-installation--page for the progress of the components

 # Installation Guide